StefanoAnzolut/business-guide/source/billing/payment-method.rst

 Updating Payment Method
 =======================

-To update your credit card information:
+To update your credit card details:

 - Go to your **Business profile**